flameshot-org/flameshot-org.github.io/content/docs/guide/troubleshooting.md

 ### In **tiling window managers** (e.g i3wm, dwm, bspwm) Flameshot crashes when taking the screenshot

-Most tiling window managers dows not come with a notification daemon, and Flameshot communicates with user through notifications.
-This means that Flameshot is dependent on notification manager to be installed and running.
+Most tiling window managers do not come with a notification daemon, and Flameshot communicates with the user through notifications.
+This means that Flameshot is dependent on a notification manager to be installed and running.
 Easy way to test if you have a notification manager is to try `notify-send "test"` in your terminal.
 If you see the notification, you have it, otherwise we suggest you to install a notification manager such as `dunst`:

 https://github.com/flameshot-org/flameshot/issues/1179#issuecomment-757544326